rvennam/istio-on-iks/custom-istio-ingress-1.7.md

 ```

-To specify zone affinity in a multi-zone cluster, refer to the annoations documented [here](https://cloud.ibm.com/docs/containers?topic=containers-loadbalancer).
+To specify zone affinity in a multi-zone cluster, refer to the annotations documented [here](https://cloud.ibm.com/docs/containers?topic=containers-loadbalancer).
 These annotations can be added to the `serviceAnnotations` field.

 ```
         k8s: